TodePond/DreamBerd/README.md

 When it comes to signals, the most important thing to discuss is _syntax_.

-In C, you can set (and get) signals with just one function:
+In WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite, you can set (and get) signals with just one function:

 ```java
 const var score = use(0)!